Wearing red for American Heart Month? Read this first.

 And we’ve clinically proven that this approach works.
 It works so well, in fact, that if everyone in the country were to follow the Step One program, heart disease might finally fall to second place as a health threat (after cancer) – without ever needing to resort to drugs.
 Something that the AHA has not been able to accomplish for almost 100 years despite receiving close to $1 Billion in annual funding, putting out countless treatment guidelines, championing awareness campaigns, and supporting heart disease research.

 That doesn’t mean the AHA’s efforts have been without effect.
 Guidelines, education and research all make a difference.
 As do medications.
 I prescribe drugs all the time.
 But it is time to recognize that we’ve been too quick to abandon the basics.

 Some organizations do seem to be catching on.
-This year, the National Heart Lung and Blood Institute (NHLBI) is encouraging Americans to improve heart health together, citing research that shows personal health goals are better met when you join forces with others.
+This year, the National Heart Lung and Blood Institute (NHLBI) is encouraging Americans to improve heart health together, citing research that shows personal health goals are better met when you join forces with others (not surprising if we think about the 4 pillars of healthy longevity!).
 They’re devoting the second week of February to healthy eating, suggesting heart-healthy potlucks, recipe sharing, etc. Our suggestion?
 Tell someone you know that’s struggling with eating healthfully about Step One Foods.
 Encourage them to join our community for help and support – even if it’s just to read the weekly blog.